Skip to main content

 mdxVersion (optional)

 The prompt format version.
-Use "1.0" for the current format.
+Accepts "1.0" (current) or "0.0" (legacy).
+Use "1.0" for new projects.

 builtInModels (optional)

-agentmark pull-models
+npx agentmark pull-models

-See Adding Models for details.
+See Model schemas for details.

-evals (optional)
+evals (deprecated)

 "evals": ["correctness", "hallucination", "relevance"]